 - the economic way of thinking using the concepts of scarcity, choosing at the margin, tradeoffs, and incentives. - how prices and quantities are determined under perfect competition, imperfect competition and monopoly. - how consumers and producers react to changes in prices. - how consumers choose what to buy given budget limitations. - a producer's costs and its profit maximization decision under perfect competition, imperfect competition, and monopoly. - the impact of government intervention in markets.

 Textbook and Course Materials:

-Textbook: MICROECONOMICS Canada in the Global Environment, Eleventh Edition, by Michael Parkin and Robin Bade
+Textbook (available as an eText): MICROECONOMICS Canada in the Global Environment,12th Edition, by Michael Parkin and Robin Bade

 MyLab Economics (Required for assessments)